About Yayasan Bali Peduli

 At the PAUL LATOURELL HOUSE in Denpasar BALI PEDULI provides HIV services primarily to the key population in the Kuta, Seminyak and Denpasar areas.
 In Ubud KLINIK ANGGREK at Puskesmas II Ubud Sayan provides HIV/STI testing and treatment for the Gianyar regency and has a special focus on pregnant women, women and children, female sex workers, MSM, and IV drug users.

 Outreach workers serve as buddies to provide support to people living with HIV (PLWH) who need assistance adjusting to medications or needing linkages to support services.
 The Positive Living program provides support to HIV+ women with children, HIV+ children who have been orphaned by parents deceased due to HIV.

 The HIV Education program does presentations in banjars, community groups, schools and youth groups.

-BALI PEDULI has been funded to date by generous private contributions, and grants from AusAID, AmFar (NYC), La Lucciola, the Elizabeth Taylor Foundation for AIDS, Mel Wolf Foundation (US), Rotary Bali Ubud Sunset, and cash/in-kind lab equipment and supplies from Alere Corporation and MedQuest.
-The Ministry of Health of Indonesia provides free anti-retroviral drugs, drugs for treating sexually transmitted infections (STIs) and test kits and reagents for HIV and STI testing to Bali Peduli.
+BALI PEDULI has been funded to date by generous private contributions, and grants from AusAID, New Zealand Embassy Fund (HEF), Irish Aid, AmFar (NYC), La Lucciola, The Elizabeth Taylor Foundation for AIDS, Mel Wolf Foundation (US), Positive Action Viiv Healthcare, Mercury Phoenix Trust, Rotary Bali Ubud Sunset, MPACT and cash/in-kind lab equipment and supplies from Alere Corporation, MedQuest & Villa Beji Indah.
+The Ministry of Health of Indonesia provides free anti-retroviral drugs, drugs for treating sexually transmitted infections (STIs) and test kits and reagents for HIV and Hepatitis to Bali Peduli.